Schizoaffective Disorder (cont.)

 - Hallucinations, like hearing voices, seeing, feeling, tasting, or smelling things that are not there

 - Delusions are ways of thinking with no basis in reality.
-Types of delusions include paranoid/persecutory, religious, erotic, grandiose (for example, false beliefs of superiority), jealous, body (somatic), or mixed (more than one) types and often involve the sufferer having the belief that an ordinary event has special and personal meaning
+Types of delusions include paranoid/persecutory, religious, erotic, grandiose (for example, false beliefs of superiority), jealous, body (somatic), or mixed (more than one) types and often involve the sufferer believing that an ordinary event has special and personal meaning (for example, the person with this symptom may believe that people on television are specifically talking to him or her directly)

 - Disorganized speech